‘Bath – no 1 place to live for families:

 Green spaces are plentiful in the city, with the river and canal paths offering a peaceful alternative to the exciting streets.

 Bath also has an impressive number of parks, notably Victoria Park, Henrietta Park and Alexandra Park – the latter with magnificent panoramic views of the city.

-A packed calendar of events takes in major festivals dedicated to literature, film, comedy, music and even, the first lady of Bath, Jane Austen.
+A packed calendar of events takes with major festivals dedicated to film, comedy, music and literature as well as to the 'first lady' of Bath, Jane Austen.
 But that’s not all.
-There are also major events celebrating fashion (Bath In Fashion) and also food (The Great Bath Feast).
+There is also the world-famous Bath Christmas Market and Bath's very own food festival - The Great Bath Feast.
 Brimming with history, the Theatre Royal Bath is one of the oldest and most beautiful theatres in Britain.